What is it Like Living in Santa Barbara’s Riviera Neighborhood?

 - Winding streets, many with stone walls, create a unique feel akin to something you might find in Spain or Italy and why the area is called the American Riviera.

-Downside to Living in Santa Barbara’s Riviera Neighborhood
+The downside to Living in Santa Barbara’s Riviera Neighborhood

 Downside is a subjective term and not accurate for everyone.
 What we mention may not bother some people and will be of value to others.
 If you have your own thoughts, please leave us a comment at the bottom of the page.